TYPO3GmbH/querybuilder/Documentation/Administration/Index.rst

 Be careful while editing given queries!
 Wrong editing could cause the querybuilder to not filter properly.

-Also adapting the user or the affected table could cause some trouble:
+Adapting the user or the affected table could cause some trouble:

-Changing the affected table of a query which is filtering the a field that does not exist in the new table throws an exception!
+- **Table:** Changing the affected table of a query which is filtering the a field that does not exist in the new table throws an exception!

-Changing the user does not directly influence the usability, but makes the query not usable for the actual owner (which is of course not very polite).
+- **User:** Changing the user does not directly influence the usability, but makes the query not usable for the actual owner (which is of course not very polite).

+- **Rules:** Last but not least changing the query rules/groups itself.
+In general you should not adapt the queries directly and use the given functionalities.
+If you still feel in need to change it, you should be careful and know what you are doing.